nthpyrodev/usb-killswitch-but-better/README.md

 - Turn off screen
 - Lock OS
 - Shutdown
-- Execute custom commands such as `python3 something.py` or any command that can be run on Windows
+- Execute custom commands such as `python3 something.py` or any command that can be run on Linux
-- Trigger killswitch on specified USB pull
 - Trigger killswitch on any device change
-- Button must be pressed 5 times to disarm any killswitch, to avoid accidental presses.
+- Button must be pressed 5 times to disarm any killswitch, to avoid accidental or forced presses.
 - Log for viewing changes.
 ## Notes